dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         }
     }

-We do still need the constructor as the parameters will hold the actual values we wish to pass to the stored procedure in the database.

-This now brings us on nicely to the "normal" and probably the most common type of stored procedure; one that takes parameters and returns a result set.
+This now brings us on nicely to what I call the "normal" and probably the most common type of stored procedure; one that takes parameters and returns a result set.

+**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**
+**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**
+**PLEASE NOTE: THIS DOCUMENT IS STILL BEING UPDATED BELOW FOLLOWING AN API CHANGE FOR MULTIPLE RECORDSETS!**

 ### A "Normal" Stored procedure ###
 This represents what I consider to be the bread-and-butter of stored procedures; a procedure that has only input parameters, and returns a single result set.
 It might be the "GetMeSomethingById" type of stored procedure.
 So below is our stored procedure.